Dancer Basic Guide

 On the top, you see up to four green Feathers appear.
 These represent your available stored uses of Fan Dance (also known as Fourfold Feathers); these charges have a chance of being generated when using certain abilities.
 Each displayed Feather allows a single use of either Fan Dance, or its AoE counterpart, Fan Dance II.

 The second gauge we have shows us our step actions.
 Dancer has two dance abilities, Standard Step and Technical Step.
 When initiating these dances you are given random steps to press.
-Two steps for Standard Step, and four for Technical Step.
+Two steps for Standard Step, and four steps for Technical Step.

 These step abilities will replace your main single target and AoE abilities and turn into the dance step of their corresponding color.